navnee1h/clickjacking/README.md

-# Shield: Clickjacking Detection Extension
+# Clickjacking Detection Extension

 ## Overview

-Shield is a simple browser extension developed as a quick 2-hour project for my friend’s college submission.
+This is a simple browser extension developed as a quick 2-hour project for my friend’s college submission.
 It is designed to detect basic clickjacking attacks by analyzing iframe behavior on web pages.

 ---